 Support for pulse-per-second (PPS) signals has been extended to all drivers as an intrinsic function.
 Further information is on the Pulse-Per-Second (PPS) Signal Interfacing page.
 Typical performance with the PPS interface and a fast machine are in the low microseconds.

 Several small changes have been made to make administration and maintenance more convenience.
-The entire distribution has been converted to gnu automake, which greatly ease the task of porting to new and different programming environments, as well as reduce the incidence of bugs due to improper handling of idiosyncratic kernel functions.
-Version control is provided by Bitkeeper using an online repository at www.ntp.org.
+The entire distribution has been converted to gnu automake, which greatly eases the task of porting to new and different programming environments, as well as reduces the incidence of bugs due to improper handling of idiosyncratic kernel functions.
+Version control is provided by Bitkeeper using an online repository at https://bk.ntp.org/.
 Trouble ticket reporting is provided using Bugzilla.
-If ntpd, is configured with NetInfo support, it will attempt to read its configuration from the NetInfo service if the default ntp.conf file cannot be read and no file is specified by the -c option.
+If ntpd is configured with NetInfo support, it will attempt to read its configuration from the NetInfo service if the default ntp.conf file cannot be read and no file is specified by the -c option.
 When ntpd starts it looks at the value of umask, and if zero ntpd will set the umask to 022.

 There are a few things different about this release that have changed since the latest NTP Version 3 release.
 Following are a few things to worry about:

 Some configuration commands have been removed, others added and some changed in minor ways.
 See the collection of Commands and Options on the Command Index page.

 When both IPv4 and IPv6 address families are in use, the host’s resolver library may not choose the intended address family if a server has an IPv4 and IPv6 address associated with the same DNS name.
 The solution is to use the IPv4 or IPv6 address directly in such cases or use another DNS name that resolves to the intended address family.
 Older versions of ntpdc will show only the IPv4 associations with the peers and some other commands.
 Older versions of ntpq will show 0.0.0.0 for IPv6 associations with the peers and some other commands.